cloudposse-terraform-components/aws-spa-s3-cloudfront/src/README.md

 # Component: `spa-s3-cloudfront`

-This component is responsible for provisioning:
+This component provisions infrastructure to serve a Single Page Application (SPA) via Amazon S3 and Amazon CloudFront.

-- S3 bucket
+- S3 bucket to host SPA assets
-- CloudFront distribution for a Single Page Application
+- CloudFront distribution for global CDN delivery
-- ACM placed in us-east-1 regardless of the stack region (requirement of CloudFront)
+- ACM certificate issued in `us-east-1` (required by CloudFront)

-NOTE: The component does not use the ACM created by `dns-delegated`, because the ACM region has to be us-east-1.
+NOTE: The component does not use the ACM created by `dns-delegated`, because the ACM region has to be `us-east-1`.
 ## Usage

 **Stack Level**: Regional